 One of the arguments that I have repeatedly come across recently is that should marijuana be legalized then the gangs will move onto other things.
 I prefer to call this the gangs can not walk and chew gum at the same time argument.

 The problem with this argument is that the gangs are already into other things and it is profits from marijuana that are helping them do that.
 In the context of Canada, marijuana profits and sometimes even marijuana itself are providing the seed capital the gangs need to expand operations into the States, for example, and to diversify operations (e.g., cocaine, heroin, human trafficking and guns).
+It is not like the gangs have excess to capital markets.
 This is one of the main reasons why we need to nip this in the bud.

 In this context it should be noted that when the Dutch partially legalized the sale of marijuana, heroin and cocaine use went down despite an initial increase in marijuana use.
 Dutch use of hard drugs remains well below the European average.